Best Practices and Tools for Managing Remote Development Teams

 Between Miro and Whimsical, rarely am I unable to feel like I'm missing out on collaboration without a whiteboard.
 Using these tools is often more collaborative, no one is hogging a marker, you can't run out of whiteboard space, and there almost infinite ways to move work into different formats for different learning styles.
 Another benefit is there is no "translating" step.
 It's already in a digital format.

-As developers, we use quite a few tools to make remote collaboration with one another an easy experience.
+As developers, we use quite a few tools to make remote collaboration and pair programming with one another an easy experience.
 The most popular tool we use at Headway for remote pairing is Tuple.

 Tuple is a screen sharing software built for developers.
 It allows a seamless screen share and has lots of options for the way to interact with your pairs screen.
 Tuple also has excellent screen annotation tools.
 It's the best option for pairing when developers are working in an IDE.